 About the on-call firefighter role

 Being an on-call firefighter is an extremely popular and rewarding career.
-There are so many great things we can say about working for Avon Fire & Rescue Service (AF&RS), but here are some of the best parts of being an on-call firefighter:
+There are so many great things we can say about working for Avon Fire & Rescue Service (AF&RS).

 Salary